 This is full-blooded entertainment, with Matthew Bugg's lusty evocative songs advancing the action and plenty of laughs from company members doing great service as a farmyard of animals.
 There's graphic violence and even nudity as the thuggish denizens at Jamaica Inn's bar terrorise Mary and fight among themselves.

 And there's real suspense throughout.
 Will Mary succeed in bringing her uncle to justice?
 Will she fall for Marcello Walton's dangerous, glamorous Jem or James Duke's strange, though gentle-seeming Vicar?
 And what of the cloaked figure on the stair?
-It's well worth taking the wild road to Jamaica Inn to find out.
+It's well worth taking the wild road to Jamaica Inn

 - Judi Herman (reviewed at the Salisbury Playhouse)